-The selling security holders have advised us that they have not entered into any agreements, understandings or arrangements with any underwriters or broker-dealers regarding the sale of their securities.
-There is no underwriter or coordinating broker acting in connection with the proposed sale of shares by the selling security holders.
+The selling security holder has advised us that it has not entered into any agreements, understandings or arrangements with any underwriters or broker-dealers regarding the sale of the shares.
+There is no underwriter or coordinating broker acting in connection with the proposed sale of the shares by the selling security holder.